pcaston/OpenPeerPower.github.io/source/_docs/installation/docker.markdown

 docker run --init -d --name="home-assistant" -e "TZ=America/Los_Angeles" -v //c/Users/<your login name>/homeassistant:/config --net=host homeassistant/home-assistant:stable
 ```

-When running Home Assistant in Docker on Windows, you may have some difficulty getting ports to map for routing (since the `--net=host` switch actually applies to the hypervisor's network interface).
+When running Open Peer Power in Docker on Windows, you may have some difficulty getting ports to map for routing (since the `--net=host` switch actually applies to the hypervisor's network interface).
 To get around this, you will need to add port proxy ipv4 rules to your local Windows machine, like so (Replacing '192.168.1.10' with whatever your Windows IP is, and '10.0.50.2' with whatever your Docker container's IP is):

 ```bash
 netsh interface portproxy add v4tov4 listenaddress=192.168.1.10 listenport=8123 connectaddress=10.0.50.2 connectport=8123
 netsh interface portproxy add v4tov4 listenaddress=0.0.0.0 listenport=8123 connectaddress=10.0.50.2 connectport=8123
 ```

-This will let you access your Home Assistant portal from `http://localhost:8123`, and if you forward port 8123 on your router to your machine IP, the traffic will be forwarded on through to the Docker container.
+This will let you access your Open Peer Power portal from `http://localhost:8123`, and if you forward port 8123 on your router to your machine IP, the traffic will be forwarded on through to the Docker container.

 ### Synology NAS

-As Synology within DSM now supports Docker (with a neat UI), you can simply install Home Assistant using Docker without the need for command-line.
+As Synology within DSM now supports Docker (with a neat UI), you can simply install Open Peer Power using Docker without the need for command-line.
 For details about the package (including compatibility-information, if your NAS is supported), see <https://www.synology.com/en-us/dsm/packages/Docker>

 The steps would be: